drew-paterno/FoodNutritionCalculator/README.md

  - The front-end interface was constructed using JavaFX.
 Within the interface, the user has options such as searching the catalog of food, adding items to their "cart" and calculating the average and total nutritional information of all the items in their "cart."

 How to Use
- - The FoodNutritionCalculator is fully executable within Linux via Make.
+ - The Food Nutrition Calculator is fully executable within Linux via Make.
 Simply type "make" into the command line (while being within the project directory) to run the program.
  - As long as you are operating within the project directory using a Linux machine, the front-end interface should launch shortly after the Java files are compiled, and JUnit    tests are run.
  - Please note that these instructions assume that the user already has Make installed.
  - To only run the front end (without the tests), the user can use the make target runFrontEnd (type "make runFrontEnd" in the command line).